SamChill/drunkardswalk/README.md

 This corresponds to an arbitrary precision type whose precision can be specified at runtime.

-`mpreal_prec` is the number of bits used to represent the significand when using the `mp` precision type.
+`mpreal_prec`: is the number of bits used to represent the significand when using the `mp` precision type.

 The function returns a NumPy array of length t that represents the expected amount of time spent in each state and a t by r NumPy array of absorption probabilities, where the i,j entry is the probability of being absorbed into state j if the chain states in state i.
+It also returns the relative residual error in the solution for the absorption times and whether or not the linear system of equations is singular.
+If singular is `True`, the answer cannot be trusted to any level of precision regarless of the residual.

 Example
 -------